 Arobots.txt file must exist on the site, not least because search engine spiders looking for a missing file will add to your “404 page not found” error count.
 The robots.txt file is used to specify which, if any, directories or files shouldn’t be indexed.
 Usually, we allow all spiders access to everything.

 The robots.txt file should also include a link to your sitemap e.g.;

 Social Media Considerations

 Social Media inclusion has become a key issue in both website design and web redesign.
 Its also become an element over at Google HQ lately and is apparently factored into the search engine rankings algorithm…

-- If you have a Facebook account you could / should add a Business Page, and link to it from the site
+- If you have a Facebook account you could / should add a Business Page, but you don’t need to link to it from your website

-- If you have Twitter/ YouTube/LinkedIn accounts, you should link to them from the site
+- If you have Twitter/ YouTube/LinkedIn accounts, you don’t need to link to them from your site

 - Facebook “Like” buttons should be added across the site’s pages